bam4564/coingecko_py/README.md

 from pycoingecko_extra import CoinGeckoAPIExtra cg = CoinGeckoAPIExtra()
 ```
-If you make this change to an existing script, it will function exactly the same as before, as `CoinGeckoAPIExtra` is a subclass of `CoinGeckoAPI`.
+If you make this change to an existing script, it will function exactly the same as before as `CoinGeckoAPIExtra` is a subclass of `CoinGeckoAPI`.

 ## Examples - Rate Limiting